- The successful rescue operation in "Hostages."

 Awesome / Veep

-Much like its spiritual predecessor, Veep has its moments in spite of how cynical a show it is.
+Much like its Transatlantic Equivalent, The Thick of It, Veep has its moments in spite of how cynical a show it is.